Getting Started

 Randomizing parameters

 The randomize function creates new sound variations for each trigger.
 To randomize the envelope, hold down the option key and drag the envelope point.
-To randomize the knob value, hold down the Option key and drag the knob to adjust the range to be randomized, or hold down the Command key and drag the knob to adjust the probability of randomization.
+To randomize a knob value, hold down the Option key and drag the knob to adjust the randomization range, or hold down the Command key and drag the knob to adjust the randomization probability.

 See also Basic GUI components, Envelope.